MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/templates-policies.md

 **Q: Can I manage templates policies via PowerShell?**

-A: No, managing templates in PowerShell isn't supported.
+A: No, managing templates policies in PowerShell isn't supported.
+However, you can use PowerShell to assign templates policies to users.

 **Q: Are templates policies applicable to EDU?**